OfficeDev/TeamsAppCamp1/Labs/Labs-A/Lab-A03.md

 ![Upload the app](../Assets/03-005-InstallApp-1.png)

 Navigate to the Northwind.zip file in your manifest directory and upload it.
-Teams will display the application information; click the "Add" button to install it for your personal use.
+Teams will display the application information; select the "Add" button to install it for your personal use.

 ![Upload the app](../Assets/03-006-InstallApp-2.png)